canjs/canjs/docs/can-guides/experiment/chat/chat.md

 ### Explanation

-The [can-connect/can/super-map/super-map super-map module] adds [can-connect/can/map/map methods] to the `Message` type that let you:
+The [can-realtime-rest-model] mixin adds [can-connect/can/map/map methods] to the `Message` type that let you:

  - Get a list of messages:
    ```js